Sustainable Micro-internships

 Not only will you form quick partnerships with sustainability-minded students from a variety of academic disciplines around the world, but you’ll also challenge your abilities, whilst developing key skills enabling you to thrive in the modern workplace.

-Applications for December 2022, January 2023 and February 2023 are now closed.
-Applications will open for 2023/24 in October 2023.
-To express an interest in this programme and other U21 Global Student programmes for future, you can fill in this short form.
+To express an interest in this programme and other U21 Global Student programmes for future, fill in this form.

 Each two week micro-internship has a distinct SDG Focus and will run at different times to allow you to participate around your academic and other commitments.